phundament/docs/4-testing/testing.md

 ### Running in isolated Docker stacks

-Creating and running a test environment can be a cumbersome task, since you have to take care about several specific tasks, like executing your tests in a separate database.
+Creating and running a test environment can be a cumbersome task, like executing your tests in an isolated database.

 Therefore the Phundament 4 Docker images contain pre-installed Codeception binaries for running  Yii 2.0 Framework unit-, functional- and acceptance-test-suites.

 ### With `make`